numbbo/coco/README.md

 numbbo/coco: Comparing Continuous Optimizers
 ============================================

+> [!IMPORTANT]
+>
+> This repository contains the source files for the `coco` framework.
+> If you don't want to *extend* the framework, you probably don't need this!
+> Instead, use the language bindings of your choice from the package repository for your language (e.g. PyPI for Python, crates.io for Rust, ...).

+> [!CAUTION]
+>
+> We are currently refactoring the `coco` code base to make it more accessible.
+> Much of the documentation is therefore outdated or in a state of flux.
+> We try our best to update it as soon as possible, if you find something that you think is outdated or needs a better description, don't hestitate to open an issue or a pull request!

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2594848.svg)](https://doi.org/10.5281/zenodo.2594848)
 [[BibTeX](https://zenodo.org/record/2594848/export/hx#.XIu-BxP0nRY)] cite as:
 > Nikolaus Hansen, Dimo Brockhoff, Olaf Mersmann, Tea Tusar, Dejan Tusar, Ouassim Ait ElHara, Phillipe R. Sampaio, Asma Atamna, Konstantinos Varelas, Umut Batu, Duc Manh Nguyen, Filip Matzner, Anne Auger.
 COmparing Continuous Optimizers: numbbo/COCO on Github.
 Zenodo, [DOI:10.5281/zenodo.2594848](https://doi.org/10.5281/zenodo.2594848), March 2019.